Harris interview with Fox News showcases a change in strategy for Democrats with network

 Trump said on Truth Social that he would have preferred a more hard-hitting journalist conduct the Harris interview, saying Baier “is often very soft on those in the 'cocktail circuit' Left.”

-In the days before his interview with Harris, Baier took to social media to tamp down suspicions about the interview expressed by some Fox viewers.
+In the days before his interview with Harris, Baier took to social media to tamp down suspicions expressed by some Fox viewers.

 “No doubt she already has the list of questions.
 I don't trust him,” wrote one user on X, which Baier retweeted with an answer: “No one has the questions.
 Except me.”

-To others who suspected the interview might be edited, he insisted it would but live to tape at 5:30 p.m.
+To others who suspected the interview might be edited, he insisted it would be taped at 5:30 p.m.
 Eastern — the time the Harris campaign gave for the interview — and shown in its entirety on his show shortly after.

 David Bauder writes about media for the AP.
 Follow him at http://x.com/dbauder.